The Munchies: Get The Facts About This Cannabis Side Effect

 In recent years, lawmakers have been re-examining the classification of cannabis as a Schedule I substance.
 Many are pushing to move cannabis to a Schedule III substance, alongside drugs like ketamine and Tylenol with codeine.
 On a more local level, many states have already legalized marijuana for recreational and medicinal use.

 These shifts in policies have made marijuana and products such as edibles more accessible.
 Dispensaries are popping up in many areas, and the cannabis market continues to grow.
 However, varying regulations are in place regarding cannabis products.
 For example, the percentage of THC allowable in gummies can vary by state.
-So the potency of a snack purchased in Missouri may be very different from another edible eaten in Montana.
-Specific brands can also vary, so even similar products within the same state may pack different potency.
+So the potency of a snack purchased in Missouri may be very different from that of another edible eaten in Montana.
+Specific brands can also vary, so even similar products within the same state may have different potencies.

 Can Munchies Lead to Sugar Addiction?

-Research also suggests Americans may be consuming as much as five times the amount of sugar needed to maintain a healthy diet, and too many sweet treats can literally become an addiction in some cases.
+Research suggests Americans may be consuming as much as five times the amount of sugar needed to maintain a healthy diet, and too many sweet treats can literally become an addiction in some cases.
 As with smoking too much, consuming too much sugar has been linked to impaired memory, learning skills, and cognitive capacity.
-So when it comes to indulging in dessert – moderation is key.
+So when it comes to indulging in dessert, moderation is key.

 Finding Help for Addiction